Safe Fireworks? There’s no safe way to use consumer fireworks! Attend public displays put on by trained professionals

 There’s no safe way to use consumer fireworks.
 If that sounds a bit Debbie Downer, we get it.
 Fireworks are festive and even mesmerizing at times.
 But take a look at these statistics, and our firm stance on fireworks safety starts to make a lot of sense:

-- On Independence Day in a typical year, fireworks account for two out of five of all reported U.S. fires, more than any other cause of fire.
+- On Independence Day in a typical year, fireworks account for two out of five of all reported U.S. fires, more than any other cause of a fire.

 - Over 11,000 injuries resulted from consumer use of fireworks in 2013.

-- More than half of fireworks injuries in 2013 were to extremities, including the hand or finger, leg and arm.
+- More than half of fireworks injuries in 2013 were to extremities, including the hand or finger, leg, and arm.
 Most of the remaining injuries were to parts of the head, including the eye.

 - The Consumer Product Safety Commission’s (CPSC) 2012 Fireworks Annual Report shows that two out of five people injured by fireworks were under the age of 15.
 The risk of fireworks injury was highest for the children under five, followed by children 10 to 14 years of age.
 Males accounted for 57 percent of the injuries overall.